Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Don’t be surprised on your visit there if you only bump into Kiwis!

-Fiji vs Rarotonga – Which is bigger?
+Cook Islands vs Fiji – Which is bigger?

 The population of Rarotonga is about 20,000 whereas Fiji’s population is about 900,000.